mpromonet/spring-onvif/README.md

 Spring-ONVIF
 --------------------
-ONVIF Device Services using Spring Framework involving :
+ONVIF Device using Spring Framework involving :
 - Apache CXF for WS endpoints
-- Apache Camel to route request to SOAP processor
+- Apache Camel to dispach SOAP request
-- Groovy to implement SOAP request processing
+- Groovy to implement SOAP processing

 Container is a war, but should be possible to use a jar assembly or an osgi bundle.

-Use spring DSL and generated java code, only XML mess !
+Spring DSL and generated java code.
+Only XML mess !

-License
+Copyright
 ------------
 Domain public.